-A.3 Links with Strategic Plans and Policies
+A.4 Links with Strategic Plans and Policies

 This AMP is a key component in the Council's strategic planning function.
 Among other things, this plan supports and justifies the financial forecasts and the objectives laid out in the Long Term Plan.
 It also provides a guide for the preparation of each Annual Plan and other forward work programmes.

 Table A-1 describes the key Council plans and policies with linkages to the Aquatic Centre activity.

-Table A-1: Council plans and policies affecting the Aquatic Centre AMP traine and periode arreating the Addate Control Atti Long Term Plan (LTP) The LTP is Council's 10 year planning document.
+Table A-1: Council plans and policies affecting the Aquatic Centre AMP

+Long Term Plan (LTP) The LTP is Council's 10 year planning document.
 It sets out the broad strategic direction and priorities for the long term development of the District; identifies the desired community outcomes; describes the activities the Council will undertake to support those outcomes; and outlines the means of measuring progress.
-Activity AMPs describe the infrastructural assets and the activities undertaken by Council and Management Plans (AMPs) outline the financial, management and technical practices to ensure the assets are maintained and developed to meet the requirements of the community over the long term.
+Activity Management Plans (AMPs) AMPs describe the infrastructural assets and the activities undertaken by Council and outline the financial, management and technical practices to ensure the assets are maintained and developed to meet the requirements of the community over the long term.
 AMPs focus on the service that is delivered as well as the planned maintenance and replacement of physical assets.
-Other AMPs with linkages to the community facilities activity include the Community Facilities AMP and various infrastructure AMPs.
+Other AMPs with linkages to the Aquatic Centre activity include the Community Facilities AMP and various infrastructure AMPs.
 Annual Plan A detailed action plan on the Council's projects and finances for each financial year.
 The works identified in the AMP form the basis on which annual plans are prepared.
 With the adoption of the LTP, the Annual Plan mainly updates the budget and sources of funding for each of the years between the LTP.
 Annual Report The Annual Report identifies the prior year's achievements against Long Term Plan/Annual Plan targets.
 Annual Work Programme The expenditure projections for the annual work programme will be taken directly from the financial forecasts in the AMP.
 Contracts and agreements The service levels, strategies and information requirements contained in the AMP are the basis for performance standards in the current Maintenance and Professional Service Contracts for commercial arrangements and in less formal "agreements" for community or voluntary groups.
 Operational plans Operating and maintenance guidelines to ensure that the asset operates reliably and is maintained in a condition that will maximise useful service life of assets within the network.
-Corporate information Quality asset management is dependent on suitable information and data and the availability of sophisticated asset management systems which are fully integrated with the wider corporate information systems (eg. financial, property, GIS, customer service, etc).
+Corporate information Quality asset management is dependent on suitable information and data and the availability of sophisticated asset management systems which are fully integrated with the wider corporate information systems (eg. financial, property, GIS, customer service etc).
 Council's goal is to work towards such a fully integrated system.
 Council bylaws, standards and policies These tools for asset creation and subsequent management are needed to support activity management tactics and delivery of service.
 Growth Supply and Demand Model The Growth Supply and Demand Model predicts the population increases for the district over the coming 20+ years.
 These predictions influence the likely demand on Council activities, infrastructure and services.
-Tasman Regional Policy Statement A regulatory document produced under the Resource Management Act 1991 which sets the high level policy for environmental management of the region, with which Council activities have to comply.
-Tasman Resource Management Plan This plan sets objectives, policies and methods for addressing the District's resource management issues.
+Tasman Regional Policy Statement Tasman Resource Management Plan This plan sets objectives, policies and methods for addressing the District's resource management issues.
 Significance and Engagement Policy This policy informs and determines the relationship the Council and community share with regard to engagement.
 Settlement Area Reports An analysis of individual settlement areas to identify development opportunities and constraints and associated infrastructure needs.